 Quick Answer

 The expense ratio captures ongoing costs but never sales loads.
-Class A charges a front-end load, Class B a declining back-end charge, Class C level fees forever.
-Fund capital gains distributions are long-term regardless of your holding period, and real estate investment trust (REIT) payouts are ordinary income.
+Class A charges a front-end load, Class B a declining back-end charge, Class C level fees for as long as held, traditionally without converting to Class A. Fund capital gains distributions are long-term regardless of your holding period, and real estate investment trust (REIT) payouts are generally ordinary income.

 The whole unit on one sheet: fees and loads, the share classes, fund taxation, REITs, and how to evaluate a fund.